proinsias/proinsias.github.io/_posts/2017/2017-02-02-Homebrew-Switch-versions-of-a-brew-formula.md

 ---
 layout: single
-title: "Homebrew: Switch Versions of a Brew Formula"
+title: 'Homebrew: Switch Versions of a Brew Formula'
+excerpt: Pick between installed versions
 date: 2017-02-02 10:04
-modified: 2017-02-02 10:04
+modified: 2022-11-11 10:04
 categories: til
 tags:
     - homebrew
     - til
 ---

 If you've installed a couple versions of a program via brew and you'd like